puduk/Puduk-Eats/README.md

 🔐 Password-protected access
 🧾 Forgot Password system for both user types
 📂 Each account has its own unique .txt file
-🚫 Duplicate checks prevent reused usernames
+🚫 Duplicate checks prevent reused usernames and restaurant name

 ---